-Dupuytren’s contracture (DC) is one of the many conditions we have experience treating at Center for Hand Disorders.
+Dupuytren’s contracture (DC) is one of the many conditions we have experience treating at The Center for Musculoskeletal Disorders.
 Last month, the U.S. Food and Drug Administration (FDA) approved increased usage of one of our treatment methods, a drug administered by injection.

 Dupuytren disease, also called Dupuytren’s contracture or simply Dupuytren’s, is a progressive condition affecting the hand, specifically the layer of tissue just under the skin of the palm and fingers.
 While this layer of tissue normally contains collagen, in patients with DC there is an increase in the amount of collagen produced.
 Abnormal collagen build-up results in nodule and cord formation that worsens over time.
 Eventually, rope-like collagen cords may form, thicken and shorten, affecting the joints and causing the fingers to be drawn in toward the palm.
 This thickening and shortening of the Dupuytren’s cord can reduce the finger joint’s range of motion (how much a person can move or straighten them).
 Once the Dupuytren’s collagen cord can be felt, it is referred to as a “palpable cord,” and considered Dupuytren’s contracture.
 The disorder is most common in Caucasians and in men over age 50.